 Venues, recreational and natural sites in Reykjavík

-But the attraction and preference of hosting conferences in Reykjavik do not lie solely in the social-political context and background.
+But the attraction and preference of hosting conferences in Iceland do not lie solely in the social-political context and background.
 The immediate access to the natural environment, the vividness of Reykjavik’s architecture and amenities, as much as the available infrastructure and venues for conference organizers, have all played a pivotal role in making Reykjavik a conference city among other things.

 International companies find it considerably easy to conduct meetings and conferences in the serene beauty of Reykjavik.
 Venues that attract and host international conferences fuse excellent management, a positive attitude and take advantage of the latest technology to produce impeccable events.